awsdocs/amazon-s3-userguide/doc_source/ManagingDelMarkers.md

 ## Using the AWS SDKs<a name="remove-delete-marker-examples-sdk"></a>

-TFor information about using other AWS SDKs, see the [AWSDeveloper Center](https://aws.amazon.com/code/)\.
+For information about using other AWS SDKs, see the [AWSDeveloper Center](https://aws.amazon.com/code/)\.

 ------
 #### [ Python ]